It was a beautiful sunny day in Colorado. I was feeling happy working at home with my three ROTTWEILERS.

 One time I sought out a well known psychiatrist, informing her, I had a TBI.
 In our first session she admitted she knew nothing about TBIs and stated, “You are a Manic Depressive Bipolar!

-Having two therapist in a room, neither knowing what a TBI was, becomes a heated moment when told I was a Manic Bipolar.
+Having two therapist in a room, one being myself, neither knowing what a TBI was, becomes a heated moment when told I was a Manic Bipolar.
 Our educated experiences are at risk and so are our egos.
 She insisted I was manic depressive, I argued, “NO I have a TBI!
 You need to educate yourself more, and walked out” An educated Redhead is not someone anyone wishes to take on.

 One moment I was fine, working at my usual speed and pace.
 The next moment, there would be utter confusion, as I drove to a long time friends’ house.”